gitter-badger/pi_romulus/README.md

 Installation
 ------------
 Clone this app into a folder on your Retropie.
+If it isnt already installed, install pip: `sudo apt-get install python-pip`.
-Once completed, run `python romulus.py` to start the app, or create a shortcut.
+After this, install all the requirements with `pip install -r requirements.txt` Once completed, run `python romulus.py` to start the app, or create a shortcut.

 Developers